Course

 Introduction

-An adenovirus infection stems from a family of viruses, with each member affecting their host differently; additionally, they can cause many illnesses within the pediatric population (4).
-It is most common to see adenoviruses developing in children under the age of 10, but it can also arise in both teens and adults.
-The illnesses are generally mild and typically run their course within a few days, though certain patient populations can develop severe complications from adenovirus infections (2).
+The adenoviruses are DNA viruses that affect humans and animals and are common in adults and children (9).
+They develop primarily in children under ten but can also arise in teens and adults.
+The illnesses are generally mild and typically run their course within a few days, though specific patient populations can develop severe complications from adenovirus infections (9).

-This course explores the adenovirus, its associated illnesses, and their impact on pediatric patients and communities.
-We will also look at diagnosis, testing, treatment, prevention, and surveillance measures.
+This course explores the adenovirus and associated illnesses and their impact on pediatric patients and communities.
+We will also examine diagnosis, testing, treatment, prevention, and surveillance.

 What is an Adenovirus Infection?

-Adenoviruses are medium-sized (90-100nm), non-enveloped icosahedral viruses with double-stranded DNA.
-There are 100 serologically distinct adenoviruses, and 51 of them can cause human infections.
+Adenoviruses are medium-sized (90-100 nm), non-enveloped icosahedral viruses with double-stranded DNA.
+There are more than 100 serologically distinct adenoviruses, and 49 of them can cause human infections.
+The virus is separated into two categories: avian (aviadenoviruses) and mammalian (mastadenovirus) (9).
 Scientists first isolated the adenovirus in the adenoids, which gave rise to the name “adenovirus.”
-Unfortunately, the viruses are unusually stable and resistant, allowing them to survive outside the body for prolonged periods, thus being with us year-round (1, 3, 10).
+Unfortunately, the viruses are unusually stable and resistant, allowing them to survive outside the body for prolonged periods, thus being with us year-round (3, 7, 9).

 Associated Illness, Infection, and Symptoms of an Adenovirus Infection